ChristianInterno/GeoPhys/README.md

 - **Four frozen backbones.** DINOv2, DINOv3, CORnet-S, and VOneNet, none trained on video or physics.

 See the [project page](https://christianinterno.github.io/GeoPhys/) for figures, interactive comparisons, and the full result tables, and the [paper](https://christianinterno.github.io/GeoPhys/GeoPhys.pdf) for details.

-## Code

-**The code will be released here soon.** Watch or star the repository to be notified when it lands.
-An arXiv link will be added once the preprint is announced.

 ## Citation